Rejected from Yale University Early Action: Next Steps

 Although you can’t change your Yale application, you can refine and strengthen the applications you’re submitting elsewhere.
 Here are some ways to make the most of this time:

-• Are your supplemental essays tailored to each school, using specific and detailed examples?
+• Are your supplemental essays personalized and specific to each college?

-• Is your list balanced, with a range of target, reach, and safety schools?
+• Is your list balanced with reach, match, and likely schools?

 Stay Focused